roboticboyer/Esempi_Arduino/Documenti/Cutecom.md

 Cutecom Configuration lost
 ==========================

-When Cutecom in Linux loses the configuration from the terminal:
+When Cutecom in Linux loses the configuration, it's required to write in the terminal:

 ```
 cd ~/.config/CuteCom/
 rm CuteCom.conf
 ```

-The Arduino and ESP8266 tipical USB dev file:
+The Arduino and ESP8266 tipical USB dev file are:

 ```
 dev/ttyACM0